 Prior to beginning a subscription to any of Kenilworth’s publications, consent to receive the magazine is obtained from the subscriber through the completion of a subscription form (including signature) or through an online form on the Kenilworth website (checking off the consent box is the equivalent of a signature).

 Any additional data that is collected (i.e. payment information) is stored in a secure database with access restricted to authorized personnel only.
-At no time is subscriber information ever shared, be it person or company, outside of its original purpose, which is to complete the magazine subscription transaction and/or distribution of additional information we feel may be of interest to our readers, unless specifically authorized by the individual.
+At no time is subscriber/user information ever shared, be it person or company, outside of its original purpose, which is to complete the magazine subscription transaction and/or distribution of e-newsletters and additional information we feel may be of interest to our readers, unless specifically authorized by the individual.

 VII.
 Use, Disclosure, Retention

 Kenilworth’s collection of information is limited to that necessary for magazine subscriptions, e-newsletters and website administration.
 All data is kept in accordance with BPA audit requirements for the duration of 3 years, or until it is renewed.

-Kenilworth does not sell, rent or share its mailing list or any other collected information with outside companies other than with a bonded mailing or fulfillment house who has signed a confidentiality and non-disclosure agreement and/or a reputable third party service bureau in the case of sending e-mails), for the sole purpose of mailing the magazine to subscribers and/or distributing additional information we feel may be of interest to our readers, unless you authorize us to do otherwise.
+Kenilworth does not sell, rent or share its mailing list or any other collected information with outside companies other than with a bonded mailing or fulfillment house who has signed a confidentiality and non-disclosure agreement and/or a reputable third party service bureau in the case of sending e-mails), for the sole purpose of mailing the magazine, sending e-newsletters and/or distributing additional information we feel may be of interest to our readers, unless you authorize us to do otherwise.
 For example, we may disclose your information in part to contracted third parties as part of fully-disclosed lead generation campaigns for suppliers or services relevant to your business, if you authorize us to do so.